Discussion Topic of the Week: Have you ever dressed as a video game character for Halloween? Tell us about it.

 Few individuals have been as influential in the field of computers as Dennis Ritchie.
 Programmers have used his language, C, to author much of the world's best software.
 UNIX, an operating system Ritchie first co-developed in 1969, led the way for all modern interactive operating systems, including MS-DOS, Linux, and Mac OS X. UNIX still forms the conceptual and technological basis of most server operating systems in use today.
 Ritchie will be richly missed.

-She had little interest in dolls as a kid, instead preferring to tinker with her brothers' model railroad layout.
+She says she had little interest in dolls as a kid, instead preferring to tinker with her brothers' model railroad layout.
 In school, she proudly excelled in math and found herself gravitating toward computer science in college, a field of study populated with few women in the 1970s.

 Two degrees later, Shaw landed a job at Atari programming games for the company's new VCS console.
 She didn't know it at the time, but she had just become the world's first female professional video game designer.